 1950s and 1960s – Intercontinental ballistic missiles, designed to carry a single nuclear warhead, are stationed throughout Kansas facilities, ready to launch from hardened underground silos.

-1952-1953 – Dwight D. Eisenhower becomes the first Kansan to be elected president of the United States.
+1952-1953 – Dwight D. Eisenhower became the first Kansan to be elected president of the United States.

-1953 – First commercial television station in Kansas, KTVH in Hutchinson.
+1953 – The first commercial television station in Kansas, KTVH in Hutchinson.

 May 17, 1954 – The U.S. Supreme Court announces its unanimous ruling on Brown v.
 Board of Education of Topeka.
 This landmark decision determined that separate but equal was inherently unequal, and helped launch the Civil Rights Movement.

 June 10, 1958 – A tornado hits El Dorado, Kansas, causing 15 deaths and 50 injuries.

 1959 – The murder of four members of the Clutter family near Holcomb shocks the state.
 It becomes the basis of the book and movie entitled “In Cold Blood.”

 1961 – Wichita, Kansas is known as the “Air Capital of America.”

 The world’s largest and longest wheat elevator is located at Hutchinson.

 1963 – Big Brutus was built at a plant near Hallowell, Cherokee County, Kansas, in 1963.
 West Mineral, Cherokee County, Kansas home of Big Brutus.
 Costs and the fact that the EPA declared that the strip mine coal had too much sulfur and stopped its use.
 Big Brutus was retired in 1974 and became a museum.

 June 8, 1966 – Topeka, Kansas, was struck by an F5-rated tornado, which hit various landmarks, including Washburn University.
 Total damage was estimated at $100 million.
 17 people were killed and 550 injured.

 1970 – Anti-war protests disturb several college campuses; a student union fire at Kansas University was linked to these activities.

 1978 – Nancy Landon Kassebaum was the first Kansas woman to be elected to the U.S. Senate for a full term.